-The Budget Act of 2014 appropriated \$130 million from the GGRF during FY 2014-15 to the Strategic Growth Council (Council) to develop and administer the Affordable Housing and Sustainable Communities (AHSC) Program.
-Accompanying legislation, SB 862, apportions twenty percent (20%) of the GGRF proceeds on an annual basis to the AHSC program beginning in FY 2015-16.
+GGRF proceeds on an annual basis.
 SB 1018 and other statutes require that the GGRF monies be used to reduce GHG emissions and further the purposes of Assembly Bill (AB) 32 (Chapter 488, Statutes of 2006).

 Public Resources Code Section 75212 (h) lists the types of projects eligible for funding under the AHSC Program.
-Specifically, SGC is authorized to invest in projects that meet the goals of SB 862 through the "acquisition of easements and other approaches or tools that protect agricultural lands that are under pressure of being converted to nonagricultural uses, particularly those adjacent to areas most at risk of urban and suburban sprawl or those of special environmental significance".
+Specifically, the Council is authorized to invest in projects that meet the goals of SB 862 through the "acquisition of easements and other approaches or tools that protect agricultural lands that are under pressure of being converted to nonagricultural uses, particularly those adjacent to areas most at risk of urban and suburban sprawl or those of special environmental significance".

-The SALC Program was identified by the Council as most appropriately administered by the California Department of Conservation (DOC) in conjunction with the Natural Resources Agency (Agency).
-The SGC approved the roles of DOC and the Agency at its July 10, 2014 meeting.
+The SALC Program was identified by the Council as most appropriately administered by the California Department of Conservation (Department) in conjunction with the Natural Resources Agency (Agency).
+The Council approved the roles of the Department and the Agency at its July 10, 2014 meeting.
 In addition, the SALC Program has been developed in consultation with the California Department of Food and Agriculture.

-The DOC's authority for agricultural land protection derives from various sections of statute:
+The Department's authority for agricultural land protection derives from various sections of statute: